 Sometimes, a blocked duct is associated with a bleb or blister on the end of the nipple.

-These blisters look like the kind of friction blisters from wearing new shoes, or they’re filled with a bit of blood.
-They’re likely to have been caused by your baby rubbing or compressing the nipple against their hard palate.
-If you have these kind of blisters, do get support to improve positioning and attachment (Mohrbacher, 2010).
+These blisters look like the kind of friction blisters from wearing new shoes, or they can be filled with a little blood.
+They're likely to have been caused by your baby rubbing or compressing the nipple against their hard palate.
+If you have this kind of blister, do get support to improve positioning and attachment (Mohrbacher, 2010).

-Milk blisters or blebs look like a flat patch of white on the nipple and are often really painful – although not always.
+Milk blisters or blebs look like a flat patch of white on the nipple and can be really painful – although not always.
 Nobody really knows what causes them.
 It’s rare for blebs to occur in the first few days of breastfeeding but if your baby doesn’t attach well, they can appear early on (Mohrbacher, 2010).

 Milk blisters that look like a slightly hardened plug can sometimes be removed by gently rubbing them with a flannel in the shower, or with a little bit of oil (Mohrbacher, 2010).
 Sometimes women say that the milk that had accumulated behind the blockage can flow and look a bit thickened (Mohrbacher, 2010).

 If the bleb is caused by a thin layer of skin blocking one of the nipple openings, then opening it up can ease it.
 Don’t try this at home though as it could increase the chance of infection.
 Talk to your GP who might try using a sterilised needle to pierce the side or top of the blister and squeeze.
 This should unblock the duct and allow the milk to flow again.
 Make sure you keep the area clean while it’s healing (Mohrbacher, 2010).